BhuvanSinghShekhawat/ShazamPay/README.md

-# SwiftPay
+# ShazamPay

-SwiftPay is a mobile application designed to facilitate secure and fast transactions, allowing users to send and receive payments, view transaction histories, check balances, and more.
+ShazamPay is a mobile application designed to facilitate secure and fast transactions, allowing users to send and receive payments, view transaction histories, check balances, and more.
 It is built using **React Native** for the frontend and **Spring Boot** for the backend.

 ## Features